Summer Programs FAQ

 Summer [In]stitute — for post-baccalaureate students and career professionals

-International students who missed the application deadline but who already have a valid student visa or permanent residency should contact the CED Summer Program of interest – embARC, DISC, or Summer [In]stitute (see the bottom of the respective program page for the email address).
+International students who missed the application deadline but who already have a valid student visa or permanent residency should contact the CED Summer Program of interest, embARC, DISC, or Summer [In]stitute (see the bottom of the respective program page for the email address).

-Yes, currently, the University of California requires all students, staff, and faculty who are accessing campus facilities to be fully immunized against COVID-19, including a booster shot as soon as they are eligible.
 For more details, information about exemptions, and to find out if requirements have changed, see University Health Services.

-Important: Compliance with the COVID-19 policy will be required prior to enrollment in classes.
+Compliance with the COVID-19 policy will be required prior to enrollment in classes.

 Health insurance coverage is strongly recommended to meet unexpected health expenses when you attend an on-campus program.
 If you don’t have one, you should purchase a health insurance policy before you arrive in Berkeley.